argonjs/argon-app/README.md

 3. Execute `tns run ios`, or execute `tns prepare ios` and open argonapp.xcworkspace (located at /argon-app/platforms/ios) in XCode

-    *Note: If you have trouble deploying on the device, look for a build target with the digit 2 appended to the end (e.g, `argonapp 2`) and try building that instead.
-This seems to be the result of a bug in the nativescript-cli when generating the xcode project.*

 4. Debug with javascript inspector using `tns debug ios`

 ### Android